1998 NCAA Division I women's volleyball tournament

 The 1998 NCAA Division I women's volleyball tournament began on December 3, 1998, with 64 teams and ended December 19 when Long Beach State defeated Penn State 3 games to 2 in Madison, Wisconsin, for the program's third NCAA title and fifth national title overall.

-Long Beach State became the first team in NCAA history to finish the season undefeated.
-Penn State, who was also undefeated before the championship, fell in the finals for the second year in a row.
+With the victory, Long Beach State became the first team in NCAA history to complete an undefeated season.
+Penn State, which had also entered the tournament undefeated, finished as runner-up for the second consecutive year.

 The NCAA's expansion from 56 teams to 64 began in 1998.

 Records

 The NCAA women's volleyball tournament expanded to 64 teams in 1998, joining the men's and women's basketball tournaments as the only 64-team NCAA Tournaments at the time.
 The NCAA baseball tournament would expand to the same size in 1999, followed by the NCAA women's soccer tournament in 2001 and the NCAA softball tournament in 2003.
 The Big Ten and Big 12 each earned six bids in 1998.
 The Pac-10 only received four bids in the 1998 NCAA Tournament, which is the fewest they have earned in the 64-team era.